-There are no areas of ecological significance in the proposed Plan.
+There are no ecologically significant marine sites identified in the proposed Plan in the vicinity of the site.

 The effect of the marine farm on the adjacent area will not have an effect on the flora and fauna of this area.